 Unfortunately, she would have to wait over a decade to compete in the Olympic Games, as women’s athletics did not appear in the competition until 1928.
-But that year, she would not only break the gender barrier, but she would run faster than any woman had done before.
+But when that day came, she would not only break the gender barrier, but she would run faster than any woman had done before.
 On June 2nd, 1928 in Halifax, Nova Scotia, she clocked her 100m sprint at 12.0 seconds, officially breaking the world record.

 Before her rise to stardom, she founded the Toronto Ladies Athletic Club, the first of its kind in the country.
 Bucking convention, the athletic club offered McGowan and women in Toronto the opportunity to compete in sport and to represent themselves—as well as their country—as men had done previously.
 Years later, Toronto swimmer Marilyn Bell would do the same for Canadian aquatics when she became the first to swim across Lake Ontario.